avwrgit123/Windows-10-with-apps-pre-installed/README.md

     <title>Document</title>
 </head>
 <body>
-<p>In this guide we install windows 10 with apps pre installed of your choose
+<p>In this guide we install windows 10 with apps pre installed of your choose</p>
-*note after this guide you create a custom windows 10 contain on version apps your choose with to install.</p>
+<p>*note after this guide you create a custom windows 10 contain on version apps your choose with to install.</p>
-<p>This guide was inspired by video https://www.youtube.com/watch?v=81yIxQ1RdiM
+<p>This guide was inspired by video: https://www.youtube.com/watch?v=81yIxQ1RdiM</p>
-We use virtual machine in this guide
+<p>We use virtual machine in this guide</p>
-Check that virtualization is enabled in the bios on your computer</p>
+<p>Check that virtualization is enabled in the bios on your computer</p>
 <h2>Software you need</h2>
 <h2>Download according to you'r pc and os</h2>
 <h2>virtual machine</h2>